raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
-Select Turtle A under the stage and change its name to match the number of the turtle you imported, such as Turtle 21.
+Select **Turtle A** under the stage and change its name to match the number of the turtle you imported, such as **Turtle 21**.
 This will help you remember which turtle data you have used.

 ![Screenshot highlighting name of Turtle A](images/rename-turtle-a.png)

 --- /task ---

 --- task ---
-Copy the code from Turtle 3 to your new turtle by dragging it.
+Copy the code from **Turtle 3** to your new turtle by dragging it.

 Check that the copied code has appeared in the Code are for your new turtle.
 If not, try again.
 --- /task ---